Godzilla, King of the Monsters!: Plot

 Injured American reporter Steve Martin is brought from the ruins of Tokyo to a hospital filled with maimed and wounded citizens.
 A recent acquaintance, Emiko, discovers him by chance among the victims and attempts to find a doctor for him.
 Martin recalls in flashback stopping over in Tokyo, where a series of inexplicable offshore ship disasters catches his attention.
 When a victim of those disasters washes up on Odo Island, Martin flies there for the story, along with security officer Tomo Iwanaga.
-There he learns of the island inhabitants' long-held belief in a sea monster god known as "Godzilla", which they believe caused the ship disasters.
+There he learns of the island inhabitants' long-held belief in a sea monster known as "Godzilla", which they believe caused the ship disasters.
 That night, a heavy storm strikes the island, destroying houses and killing some villagers.
 The islanders believe that Godzilla was actually responsible for the destruction.

 Martin returns to the island with Dr. Yamane, who is leading a team to investigate the damage.
 Huge radioactive footprints and prehistoric trilobite are discovered.
 An alarm rings and Martin, the villagers, and Dr. Yamane's team head up a hill for safety.
 Near the summit, they encounter Godzilla, and they quickly flee downhill.
 Upon Dr. Yamane's later return to Tokyo, he deduces that Godzilla is 400 ft tall and was resurrected by the repeated hydrogen bomb testing in the Pacific.
 To Yamane's dismay, the military responds by attempting to kill the monster using depth charges.
 Martin contacts his old friend, Dr. Daisuke Serizawa, for dinner, but Serizawa declines due to a previous commitment with his fiancée, Emiko, Dr. Yamane's daughter.